 Informally speaking, instead of moving in the negative-gradient direction , one can move to for some momentum parameter .
 This reduces the convergence rate from to , which is quadratically faster.
 (The actual algorithm is a big more involved.)

 Unfortunately, Nesterov momentum does not work when stochastic gradients are present.
 There exist datasets (see the end of the post) for which momentum fails to give the convergence.
 The underlying reason is because the error incurred by stochastic gradients somehow get blown up by Nesterov momentum.

-In this recent paper of mine, the mystery of acceleration has finally been unraveled for stochastic-gradient descent.
-At a high-level, on top of Nesterov momentum, I introduced a brand new Katyusha momentum, serving as a negative momentum to cancel out the error accumulated by Nesterov momentum.
+In this recent paper, we found a fix to this issue at least for convex optimization.
+At a high-level, on top of Nesterov momentum, we introduced a new Katyusha momentum, serving as a negative momentum to cancel out the error accumulated by Nesterov momentum.